 \subsection{Identification}

-This subsection discusses the identification arguments of the baseline sequential search model.
-While empirical studies often heuristically link data variations to model parameters, a formal discussion of identification is necessary for broader applicability.
-Under a given specification, the prominent contributions in this direction are provided by \cite{morozov2021estimation}, \cite{morozov2023measuring}, and \cite{ursu2024sequential}.\footnote{Other work explores identification under partial specifications.
-For instance, \cite{abaluck2020method} studies the identification of preference parameters when it is uncertain which attributes are known to consumers before inspections, and \cite{onzo2025bayesian} investigates nonparametric identification of parameter distributions.} Their arguments stem from the conditional probabilities of a subset of decisions rather than the full decision set, due to the complexity of the OSR representation.
-This approach leaves some ambiguity, as the variation in a conditional probability may be jointly driven by many parameters, and a single parameter may influence multiple decisions.
-For example, stopping decisions are jointly determined by preferences, search costs, and the scale of uncertainty, while preferences may also be inferred from ranking decisions.
+While most empirical studies discuss identification of a Weitzman model heuristically by linking the data variations to model parameters, a formal discussion remains necessary for broader applicability.
+Contributions in this direction are provided by \cite{morozov2021estimation} and \cite{ursu2024sequential}.\footnote{Other work explores identification under partial specifications.
+For instance, \cite{abaluck2025method} studies the identification of preference parameters when it is uncertain which attributes are known to consumers before inspections, and \cite{onzo2025bayesian} investigates nonparametric identification of parameter distributions.} However, these arguments rely on conditional probabilities of a subset of decisions rather than the full decision set.
+This leaves ambiguity because variation in a single decision may be driven by multiple parameters, while a single parameter may affect multiple decisions.
+For example, the stopping decision is jointly determined by preferences, search costs, and the scale of uncertainty, while preferences may also be inferred from the inspection order.

-Once we rewrite the joint probability of the model as in Equation \eqref{eq:pr_jp_dec}, the identification analysis under standard linear specifications becomes straightforward: since the differencing matrix $D$ is always full rank, the identification of preference parameters and their distributions parallels that in standard discrete choice models (e.g., \cite{berry2014identification}).
-However, due to the dependence structure between the stochastic terms in the reservation and purchase values, it is necessary to revisit whether distributional assumptions are required for identification under normalization.
-Although the necessity of such assumptions varies across specifications, our analysis focuses on two fundamental principles: ``Only differences in utility matter'' and ``The scale of utility is arbitrary.''
-These principles correspond to location and scale normalizations in discrete choice models, and they remain critical for identification in sequential search models.
+Once the probability function is rewritten as in Equation \eqref{eq:pr_jp_dec}, many identification arguments under linear specifications become straightforward.
+Since the differencing matrix $D$ is always of full rank, preference parameters can be identified separately from search costs, following arguments similar to those in standard discrete choice models (e.g., \cite{berry2014identification}).
+However, because the stochastic components in reservation values and purchase values are dependent, it is essential to reconsider whether specific distributional assumptions are required for normalization.
+While the necessity of such assumptions depends on the specification, our discussion focuses on two fundamental principles: ``only differences in utility matter,'' and ``the scale of utility is arbitrary.''
+These principles determine location and scale normalizations in discrete choice models, and remain critical for identification in sequential search models.